james-y-yoon/DH110-JamesYoon/Low Fidelity Prototype/readme.md

 # Initial Wireflow

 My first iteration of my wireflow (including wireframes) can be found here.
-The respectives pages of the PDF correspond to the tasks above (e.g. Task 1 is on Page 1).
+The respectives pages of the PDF correspond to the tasks above (i.e. Task 1 is on Page 1).

 # Testing the Wireflow (version 1)

-[A video containing the wireflow can be found here.](https://youtu.be/E6BTbi1-4Wg).
-In this video, my interviewee traces through my original wireflow for all five tasks, noting when there is confusion.
+[A video containing the wireflow can be found here.](https://youtu.be/E6BTbi1-4Wg) In this video, my interviewee traces through my original wireflow for all five tasks, noting when there is confusion.
 While they were talking out loud, I wrote notes for potential revisions below.

 # Key Insights